kubeshop/testkube-docs/docs/articles/vault-install.md

 ### Minio Credentials

-To the `control_plane` role add a policy that allows reading the previously created secret containing the password and username for the root Minio user:
+To the `control_plane` role, add a policy that allows reading the previously created secret containing the password and username for the root Minio user:

 ```hcl